 Hyundai announced that vehicle owners will be notified starting April 7 – dealers will inspect the seat belt anchor and repair it if needed.

-At Fellows Hymowitz, you will never pay, we wont get paid until you do.
+At Fellows Hymowitz Rice, you will never pay, we wont get paid until you do.
 Call today to learn how we may be able to help.